weaviate/weaviate-go-client/_preview/DESIGN_DECISIONS.md

 ## Transport

-Transport layer is responsible for executing requests to the Weaviate REST and gRPC API endpoints.
+Transport layer is responsible for executing requests to the Weaviate REST and gRPC endpoints.
-The key requirement for the transport layer is _transparency_: the caller (public layer, the `client`) should be entirely oblivious to the method (REST / gRPC, the _how?_) by which the request will be executed.
+The key requirement for the transport layer is _transparency_: the caller (public layer, the `client`) should be entirely oblivious to the method (REST / gRPC, the _how?_) by which a request is executed.

 A good abstraction must be:

 - Flexible.
 Has to accomodate both REST and gRPC requests seamlessly.
 - Robust.
-Even though Transport is no user-facing, we want to reduce the chance of a developer mistake.
+Even though Transport is not user-facing, we want to reduce the chance of a developer mistake.
 - Minimal.
 A small API is easy to mock in tests, reason about, and maintain.

 ### Transparency: ignoring the _how?_

-The easiest way to have the public ignore "how something should be done" is to let focus it entirely on "what should be done".
+The easiest way to have the client ignore "how something should be done" is to let focus it entirely on "what should be done".

-"What should be done" is invariably about _data transformation_ (passing inputs and receiving outputs) and we can enumerate all possible inputs and outputs like so:
+"What should be done" is invariably about _data transformation_ (passing inputs and receiving outputs) and we can enumerate all possible inputs and outputs thusly:

-> [!IMPORTANT]
-> `api` is an **internal** package under "internal/api"

 ```go
 package api